lervag/vimtex/README.md

 ## Quick Start

-The following is a simple guide for how to use vimtex.
+The following is a simple guide for how to use VimTeX.
 It only displays the most basic features.
-Users are _strongly_ encouraged to read or at least skim through the documentation to learn about the different features and possibilities provided by vimtex (see [`:h vimtex`](doc/vimtex.txt)).
+Users are _strongly_ encouraged to read or at least skim through the documentation to learn about the different features and possibilities provided by VimTeX (see [`:h vimtex`](doc/vimtex.txt)).

 ![Quick start gif](media/quick_start.gif?raw=true)

 ## Features

-Below is a list of features offered by vimtex.
+Below is a list of features offered by VimTeX.
 The features are accessible as both commands and mappings.
 The mappings generally start with `<localleader>l`, but if desired one can disable default mappings to define custom mappings.
 All features are enabled by default, but each feature may be